axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/key-value-parser/_index.md

 };
 ```

-You can set the separator character between the key and the value to parse for example, `key:value` pairs, like MySQL logs:
+You can set the value separator character (the character between the key and the value) to parse for example, `key:value` pairs, like MySQL logs:

 ```shell
 Mar  7 12:39:25 myhost MysqlClient[20824]: SYSTEM_USER:'oscar', MYSQL_USER:'my_oscar', CONNECTION_ID:23, DB_SERVER:'127.0.0.1', DB:'--', QUERY:'USE test;'